All Episodes

 Just as the left has caricatured opposition to same-sex marriage and abortion as retrograde and extreme, it just pulled off the same feat in the context of Obamacare.

-The case was made, and Chief Justice Roberts bought it that a court that has struck down 169 congressional statutes would somehow be dangerously activist if it added a 170th one to the mix.
+The case was made, and Chief Justice Roberts bought it, that a court that has struck down 169 congressional statutes would somehow be dangerously activist if it added a 170th one to the mix.

 It's an undemocratic, disingenuous sleight of hand that the left is practicing, but it's winning.

-The cost is that it only widens the gap between Middle America and the elite.
+The cost is that it only widens the gap between middle America and the elite.

-By the way, the politico is reporting that the Romney camp says it's already raised more than a million dollars today.
+By the way, the Politico is reporting that the Romney camp says it's already raised more than a million dollars today.

-And maybe the timing's just a coincidence.
+And maybe the timing is just a coincidence.

 Maybe some of the money people are taking out of the stock market.